 In the above example, the “Chat” permission for the “CU Lab” folder is not inherited from its parent folder, hence the blue “i” icon in the organization tree.

 In order to grant ControlUp user permission for management action, you will need the following details:

-Folder name – the name of a folder in the organization tree, which contains resources on which you would like to grant the permission.
+Folder name – the name of a folder in the organization tree, which contains resources on which you would like to grant permission.
 Select the root folder if you would like to grant permissions on computers in the entire organization, otherwise select a subfolder (e.g. Workstations) Note: You may also grant permissions on individual computers by selecting them in the organization tree.
-However, for manageability reasons it is recommended that you grant permissions on folders only.
+However, for manageability reasons, it is recommended that you grant permissions on folders only.

 Role name – the name of a built-in or custom role to which the user belongs. (e.g. Help Desk Users).

 Action name – the name of the management action which you would like to permit (e.g. “Refresh Machine Policy”).
 You can also grant permissions on an entire action group (e.g. “Run Computer Actions”).

 Once you have obtained the details above, click on the desired Folder name in the organization tree on the left, locate the row in the table with the desired Action name in the row name.